-Heroic Sacrifice: When she, Ryuuga and became surrounded by guards, she took to the sky as a diversion after surrounding Ryūya and Uraha with a protective shield.
-While in the air, Buddhist monks cast a spell that bound her into a cycle of eternal reincarnation and suffering that Ryūya fought to break with Uraha, leaving it up to his descendants to find a way to free Kanna, a cycle which culminated in his descendant, Yukito, and the girl, Misuzu.
+- Heroic Sacrifice: When she, Ryuuya and Uraha became surrounded by guards, she took to the sky as a diversion after surrounding Ryuuya and Uraha with a protective shield.
+While in the air, Buddhist monks cast a spell that bound her into a cycle of eternal reincarnation and suffering that Ryuuya fought to break with Uraha, leaving it up to his descendants to find a way to free Kanna, a cycle which culminated in his descendant, Yukito, and the girl, Misuzu.

 A skilled, yet low-ranked samurai in charge of Kanna's protection.
 Unfortunately, after creating a diversion for Ryuuya and Uraha, Kanna was cursed by Buddhist monks to live an endless cycle of reincarnation, suffering, and death.
 Ryuuya dedicated the remainder of his life to finding a way to lift the curse, and though he never did, he had a child with Uraha in the hopes that their kin would eventually find a way to break the curse.
 He also received a premonition from Uraha that he was fated to die within the same year as Kanna.

-The Gadfly: He and Uraha love nothing more than teasing Kanna.
+- The Gadfly: She and Ryuuya love nothing more than teasing Kanna.